cheme/mydht/blog/tunnel.md

 Second step would be to implement transport from this implementation (this transport will spawn new route at each message sending : very slow but nice).

-This design means that local service must have access to read stream, an alternative would be to let local service send a mainloop new command with its read token to proxy command to the right write service and from this point let mainloop close the read service (as if command end was received) and append its stream in the write command (a special trait is needed similar to the one use to make local query in mainloop).
+This design means that local service must have access to read stream, an alternative would be to let local service send a mainloop new command with its read token and forward this command to the right write service (proxy done in write service), from this point let mainloop close the read service (as if command end was received) and append its stream in the write command (a special trait is needed similar to the one use to make local query in mainloop).
-Something like MainLoopCommand::EndReadProxyWriteWithStream(p::address,option<write_token>,localservicecommand).
+Something like MainLoopCommand::EndReadProxyWriteWithStream(p::address,option\<write_token\>,localservicecommand).
 Then the write special serializer will have a message containing the readstream and making it possible to inline proxy.
 That seems better and can apply to reply to (in this case the reply need to be include in the command from localservice).
 This seems better ordered than waiting on connection and write stream from reader.

+Edit : last method was use, with the difference that borrowing of read stream was done in read service (instead of mainloop), and read service switch to a stale state (could theorically be reuse if read stream is send back).